camunda/camunda-bpm-platform/README.md

 ## Components

-camunda BPM platform provides a rich set of components centered around the BPM lifecycle.
+Camunda BPM platform provides a rich set of components centered around the BPM lifecycle.

 #### Process Implementation and Execution
  * camunda engine - The core component responsible for executing BPMN 2.0 processes.